enfermero-dev/landing_venta/readme.md

 Using HTML and CSS, I created a landing page for an space agency, called AstroMart.
 I use custom CSS, with little help of external resources, as a deep exercise of Frontend design capabilities on HTML 5 and cascading style.

+## Landing page Wireframe

+[Here](https://github.com/MarceloAndresMendoza/landing_venta/blob/main/Maqueta%20Astromart.jpg) you can view a wireframe of the website, with the initial idea.

 ## Visuals and preview 👀